PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 differential test proving identical operator order and downstream behavior.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Fallback topology checkpoint characterization

+The two unconditional fallback-wide sorts were audited separately from the other remaining sort calls.
+The first follows the guarded placeholder-MatMul reconciliation and precedes precision cleanup.
+The second follows the guarded late binary-layout reconciliation and precedes fallback metadata/high-rank BatchMatMul handling.
+Because repair owners between these checkpoints can mutate topology, this unit does not remove, merge, or guard either traversal.

+The characterization contract fixes both predecessor guards, successors, arguments, and the stable `reordered_operators` / `cycle_detected` schema.
+It passed as `2 passed in 0.50s` and was committed and pushed as `fe529c63` before the lowerer changed.

+## Fallback topology checkpoint implementation

+The existing sort results are now retained as:

+- `_fallback_post_placeholder_topology_stats`;
+- `_fallback_post_layout_repair_topology_stats`.

+Both assignments call the same sorter at the same unconditional locations.
+There is no additional graph scan and no result consumer.
+This phase evidence can support a future measured redundancy decision without changing current behavior.

+Validation completed sequentially under core-only `uv`:

+- dedicated checkpoint and fallback orchestration contracts:
+  `20 passed in 0.94s`;
+- affected fallback, terminal, shape, and topology contracts:
+  `119 passed in 2.77s`;
+- lowerer architecture contracts: `258 passed in 16.55s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was required for these observation-only assignments.
+Three topological-sort results remain discarded in the lowerer:

+1. the primary post-lowering baseline sort;
+2. the guarded no-layout safe-reduction sort;
+3. final placeholder-MatMul restoration.

+On resume, characterize these three primary-path checkpoints together only at the result-contract level, then decide separately whether each result should be retained.
+Do not change their guards or remove a sort.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.